cucapra/diospyros/evaluation/README.md

     make run | python3 dpmresults.py

 This will produce a JSON document with three values: the cycle count for the Eigen- and Diospyros-based executions, and the speedup (which is just the ratio of the two cycle counts).
+You can see the cycle counts and speedup number in the ASPLOS paper at the end of Section 5.6.